inu847/cne_apps/PERFORMANCE_OPTIMIZATION.md

 ## Conclusion

-Implementing these performance optimizations will significantly improve the responsiveness and efficiency of the CNE POS Apps, particularly for resource-intensive operations like PDF generation and image processing.
+Implementing these performance optimizations will significantly improve the responsiveness and efficiency of the DompetKasir, particularly for resource-intensive operations like PDF generation and image processing.
 The key principles to follow are:

 1. Move heavy computations off the main thread using isolates
 2. Implement efficient caching strategies